 Preferred Drug List

-Beginning January 1, 2020, CareSource will adopt Ohio Medicaid’s Unified Preferred Drug List (UPDL).
+Beginning January 1, 2020, CareSource adopted Ohio Medicaid’s Unified Preferred Drug List (UPDL).
 This means that CareSource will prefer the same prescription medications as all other Medicaid managed care plans in the state of Ohio.
 If your medication(s) are being affected by this change, you will be notified with a mailed letter.

 CareSource covers all medically necessary Medicaid-covered drugs at many pharmacies.
 CareSource also covers many commonly used over-the-counter (OTC) medications with a written prescription from your doctor.

 We also have a List of Covered Vaccines to help you determine if a vaccine is covered at your provider’s office or your local participating pharmacy, and if there are any requirements for coverage.

 If CareSource makes any changes to the PDL, the changes are posted every quarter.

 Questions about Ohio’s UPDL can be directed to Member Services at 1-800-488-0134, Monday through Friday 7a.m. to 7 p.m.
 You can also contact your care manager, if you have one assigned to you.